 There are strong end-rhymes all the way through but Brackenbury keeps them from dominating the poem.
 If you’re going to have a strong rhyme at the end of the line, remember for goodness’ sake that it doesn’t also have to be the end of the sentence or clause.
 You can enjamb it so that the sentence runs into another line, making the rhyme inconspicuous: ‘Sex is like Criccieth.
 You thought it would be/ a tumble of houses into a pure sea.’
 You can throw in a near-rhyme or not-rhyme every now and then: ‘They linger, plastic curtains at their doors,/ or, still more oddly, blonde ungainly statues.’
 And sometimes you can do the full-blown full rhyme: ‘and so it must have been, in eighteen-ten./ The ranks of boarding houses marched up then.’

 What does the title, ‘And’, tell us?
 It appears only twice in the first long stanza, without any apparent weight of meaning.
 In the second stanza it means something else.
 It’s at the beginning of the stanza and then the beginning of a sentence, each time wearing its capital letter to draw attention to itself.
 This poem isn’t called On the Other Hand or But; it’s called And.
 All of the funny things may be true; the only chip shop in town, etc etc….
 AND there is gold on the sea.
 AND there are dolphins.
 AND, a word that connects two things or two people, shows us that in spite of change, in spite of time, there is love.

 [This poem appears by kind permission of the author and the publisher, Carcanet.
 Alison Brackenbury’s latest collection, Skies is available here.
+There’s a little video of me reading this poem on the Carcanet Facebook page, here.
 If you’re enjoying these blogs and would like to make a donation, no matter how small, click here to do so via PayPal.]